Go to the page content

 • Hereditary risk factors associated with obesity-related diseases, such as metabolic syndrome

-• Environmental and lifestyle factors other than obesity that can contribute to your risk of developing chronic disease
+• Environmental and lifestyle factors that can contribute to your risk of developing chronic disease

 • How body fat is distributed in individuals